labulel/python-challenge/README.md

 The winner of the election based on popular vote.

-My final script should both print the analysis to the terminal and export a text file with the results.
+My final script both prints the analysis to the terminal and export a text file with the results.